Pandademic/waffle-vim/README.md

 ------------------->
 # WAFFLE VIM
-A vim distro that's better than waffles and syrup!
+The vim distro(bution) that's better than waffles and syrup!

-Trying to follow KISS principles.

 May not be for begginers